 Article IV - Board of Directors

 Section 4.1 - Number, Eligibility.
 The Co-op shall have a board of directors of 9 members, each of whom shall be an owner of the Co-op.
 No person shall be eligible for nomination, election or appointment as a director if that person has an overriding conflict of interest.
-No director shall be an employee of the Co-op.
 No director shall be a relative of the Co-op General Manager.
 For the purposes of eligibility, relatives are defined to include spouses, parents, children, brothers, sisters, brothers- and sisters-in-law, fathers- and mothers-in-law, stepparents, stepbrothers, stepsisters, and stepchildren.
 No director shall reside with or date the General Manager.

 Section 4.2 - Nominations.
 The Board of Directors may establish a nominations committee to solicit and screen applications for nomination to the Board of Directors.
 Owners not selected by the nominating committee shall be placed on the ballot upon submitting a petition signed by 10 owners.

 Section 4.3 - Election and Terms.
 Annually, at a meeting of the owners of this Co-op, directors shall be elected for staggered terms.
 Terms shall be 3 years.
 All directors shall be elected by secret ballot, and the nominee(s) receiving the greatest number of votes shall be elected.
 In the event of a tie the winner shall be determined by drawing lots.

 Section 4.4 - Conflicts of Interest.
 Directors are under affirmative obligation to disclose any actual, potential or perceived conflicts of interest.
 The remaining directors by majority vote shall determine what action if any to take.
 Directors with conflicts of interests may not participate in the discussion or decision in matters related to the conflict.